EHB-MCT/remedial-assignment-YassineTazi2022/nftTrader/README.md

 # NFT Trading Game (React + Vite)

 A simple NFT trading game scaffold.
-The economy changes every minute by a random percentage between -10% and 10%, which affects NFT prices derived from their base euro value.
+The economy changes every 10 seconds by a random percentage between -10% and 10%, which affects NFT prices derived from their base euro value.

 ## Setup